In this post, you’re going to learn exactly how to create and implement an effective digital marketing strategy, step-by-step.

 What is conversion optimization?
 In simple terms, conversion optimization is the process to follow to optimize your website so that a higher percentage of your visitors will perform the desired actions.

-This starts with your website design, content, landing page optimization, email signups forms, shopping cart, checkout process, and other elements that contribute (directly or indirectly) to conversions.
+This starts with your website design, content, landing page optimization, email signup forms, shopping cart, checkout process, and other elements that contribute (directly or indirectly) to conversions.

 One of the techniques to use is A/B testing.
 By applying a/b testing principles you can measure the effect on conversions by carefully changing parts of your website or sales funnel.